 Learn the language of virtually all professions

-From textual analysis to genomic sequences to historical maps, data is present in just about every discipline.
-The minor in Applied Statistics and Data Science (ASDS) shows students how to take advantage of the data to deepen their understanding of the analytic aspects of their major, all while developing some of the 21st century’s most in-demand job skills.
-The ability to find and evaluate data from diverse sources, as well assess the integrity of those sources, drives strategic decision-making and problem solving at a high organizational level in every profession.
+From political briefings to genomic sequences to historical maps, data is present in just about every discipline.
+The minor in Applied Statistics and Data Science (ASDS) shows students how to identify and utilize data to deepen their understanding of the analytic aspects of their major, all while developing some of the 21st century’s most in-demand job skills.* The ability to find and evaluate data from diverse sources, as well assess the integrity of those sources, drives strategic decision-making and problem solving at a high organizational level in every profession.

 The ASDS minor develops students into critical consumers of data who can work with and present it in a way that tells a story, both textually and visually.
 According to the National Association of Colleges and Employers (NACE), the most critical competency sought by employers today, regardless of major and across all industries, is the ability to “exercise sound reasoning to analyze issues, make decisions, and overcome problems.”
-Our curriculum covers such topics as data inquiry and analysis, information fluency, quantitative reasoning and technological competency.
-This skillset continues to be highly sought after by employers, and opportunities will continue to grow in nearly all industry sectors, including finance and insurance; health care and social assistance; manufacturing; professional, scientific and technical services; and retail.
+The ASDS major intertwines these skills into a data-forward curriculum that covers topics such as data inquiry and analysis, information fluency, quantitative reasoning and technological competency.
+The dynamic mindset toward problem solving and data analysis that students develop continues to be highly sought after by employers, and opportunities will continue to grow in nearly all industry sectors, including finance, information technology, and insurance; health care and social assistance; manufacturing; professional, scientific and technical services; and retail.